whatifif/handgesture/README.md

 - Need more data in training for various situations of the hand.
 Such as, different skin color, hand size, brightness, and oculus issues.
 This might modify the model struture if needed

-- Advanced training method so as not to require too many data sets for training such as 3D model of hand for training
+- Advanced training method so as not to require too many data sets such as using 3D hand model instead of 2D hand images for training.

-- Propagation of Standard way of Hand Gestures for future remotely-controlled devices
+- Establishing a standard way of Hand Gestures for remotely-controlled devices

-## P.S.
+## P.S.: What will be the future of us, human in AI world?
-What will be the future of us in AI world?
-There will be no work which we have to do for living.
-So rather than compete for limited resources, lets focus on making our resources rich and share those rich resources.
-Human will be multiplanetary species in future and there are infinite number of planets out there in universe.
-Lets make AI work for us, human and lets enjoy our lives.
+What will be the future of us, human in AI world?
+There will be no work which human have to do for living.
+We may have Universal Basic Income and have freedom to do what we like to do.
+AI may make an utopian world for human.
+Then to reach the utopian world as soon as possible, why not focus on developing AI rather than competing for limited resources and being greedy?
+We can make our resources rich to be used for all human using technology.
+Human will be multiplanetary species in future and there are infinite resources out there in universe.
+Lets make AI work for us, human and lets enjoy our lives as a human being.

 ### [LICENSE](/LICENSE)
 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007